francescopapaleo/classifiers/README.md

 # Machine Learning Fundamentals

-This repository is a collection of notebooks to learn machine learning fundamentals and do some basic classification tasks.
+This repository is a collection of notebooks to learn machine learning fundamentals and test those with some basic audio tasks.

 ## Setup